Glossary term

 What does life cycle impact assessment mean?

-Life cycle impact assessment is the LCA phase that evaluates the magnitude and significance of potential environmental impacts from inventory results.
+Life cycle impact assessment evaluates the magnitude and significance of potential environmental impacts from inventory results.
+It is not the inventory itself; it is the impact-evaluation layer that follows inventory compilation.

 Official definitions by source